Dubai Duty Free’s 11-month sales hit $1.94bln

 "Thanks to the continuous effort of our entire team, I look forward to another great month in December as we head into a busy holiday season and expect to close the year with excellent results," he added.

-Perfumes, Liquor, Tobacco, Gold and Electronics were the top five spots category-wise in the first 11 months of the year.
 Perfume sales reached US$362 million, representing a 10% increase over 2023.
-Sales of Liquor reached US$258.37 million while Tobacco increased by 8% with sales amounting to US$200.52 million.
 Gold sales increased by 2% over the same period last year with sales amounting to US$194.57 million while Electronics came in fifth place with sales of US$134 million.

-Dubai Duty Free is gearing up with the busy festive season this December which includes its 41st Anniversary on 20th December when the operation will run a pre-Christmas treat of 25% OFF on a wide range of products both in-stone and online.